ryanchuah/chatbot-builder-from-tree/README.md

 replace the current agent version with a new one.
 All the intents and entities in the older version will be deleted.**

+### Generated Dialogflow Agent Notes
+Some useful notes about your agent
+1. All intents that end with *...- Initial* (except the Welcome Intent) requires your to manually enter training phrases in the DialogFlow console.

 ## Author
 * [Ryan Chuah](https://github.com/ryanchuah/)